-Summary of Substitute Bill:
+Summary of Engrossed Substitute Bill:

 The DOT is directed to establish and operate a HOT lane pilot project along nine miles of State Route 167 within King County.
 Tolls on the project are to be established by the Transportation Commission and may vary in amount by time of day, level of traffic congestion, vehicle occupancy or other criteria.
 Special tolls may be provided for zero emission vehicles.
-During peak hours, the tolls must be adjusted to maintain HOT lane performance of at least 45 miles per hour for at least 90 percent of the time.
-The DOT is to report annually to the Transportation Commission and the Legislature on the project including its operational efficiency, effectiveness for transit, revenue usefulness, and impacts on all highway users.
+During peak hours, the tolls must be adjusted to maintain HOT lane performance of at least 45 miles per hour for at least 90 percent of the time, and the DOT is to mitigate impacts to HOV lane users and address safety issues.
+The DOT is to report annually to the Transportation Commission and the Legislature on the project including its operational efficiency, effectiveness for transit, revenue usefulness, and impacts on all highway users and model choices.
 Surveys are authorized to determine this information.

+The conversion of an existing HOV lane to a HOT lane is declared a policy exception for this pilot project.
 Construction of the facilities to implement the toll project must begin within four years or the HOT lane pilot authority expires and the toll project operational period is limited to a period of four years.
 Violation of the restricted access portion of a HOV lane is a traffic infraction.

 The HOT lanes operations account is created in the state treasury.
 Interest on the account accrues to the account.
-Money in the account may be used for financing the improvements, toll collections, and maintenance on the facility and for carpools, vanpools, transit services in the corridor.
+Money in the account may be used for financing the improvements, toll collections enforcement, and maintenance on the facility and a reasonable proportion must be used for carpools, vanpools, and transit services in the corridor.